Views (album): Commercial performance

 In Drake's home country of Canada, Views sold 110,000 album-equivalent units, and sold 92,000.
-In the United States, Views debuted at number one on the US Billboard 200, with 1.04 million album-equivalent units, selling 852,000 copies in its first week of release, and achieving over 245 million streams (despite the album, with the exclusion of its singles released at the time, only available to stream on Apple Music for the first two weeks), more than previous record 115.2 million by Beyoncé's Lemonade (despite that album only available to stream on Tidal).
+In the United States, Views debuted at number one on the US Billboard 200, with 1.04 million album-equivalent units in its first week of release, including 852,000 pure album sales and over 245 million streams (despite the album, with the exclusion of its singles released at the time, only available to stream on Apple Music for the first two weeks), more than previous record 115.2 million by Beyoncé's Lemonade (despite that album only available to stream on Tidal).
 It had the biggest week for an album since Adele's 25 collected 1.19 million units in its fifth week of release (week ending December 24, 2015).
 The last album by a male artist to post a bigger pure album sales week was Justin Timberlake's The 20/20 Experience, when it debuted with 968,000 copies sold in the week ending March 24, 2013.
 Views became Drake's sixth consecutive number-one album (fifth as solo artist) on the Billboard 200 and largest sales week.
+It stayed in the top spot for nine consecutive weeks, and spent a total of 13 non-consecutive weeks at number one.
 In the year 2016, it accumulated 4.14 million equivalent album units, of which 1.6 million were pure sales, ranking as the second best-selling album of the year in pure sales, and the most-consumed album based on album-equivalent units.

 In the United Kingdom, the album debuted at number one on the UK Albums Chart, with 78,000 sales, becoming Drake's first number-one on that chart.
 With Views, Drake also joined Adele, Michael Bublé, and Taylor Swift as the only artists in the 2010s decade to have an album remain at number one on the Billboard 200 for six consecutive weeks.
 Overall, as of 2016, Views has attained one billion streams in the United States, according to his record label.
 As of April 2018, Views has sold 1.73 million recognized copies and a total of 5.41 million album-equivalent units in the United States.

 Nearly every song from Views charted on the Billboard Hot 100 during its debut week; Drake held 20 songs on the chart.
 As a result, he broke the record for most songs on the Billboard Hot 100, simultaneously.
 He would later go on to break his own record twice, once through More Life in 2017, and again through Scorpion in 2018.
 Several of the songs on the album also went platinum by the Recording Industry Association of America (RIAA).

 Views was ranked as the second most popular album of 2016 on the Billboard 200.
 The following year it was ranked as the thirteenth most popular album of the 2017, and in 2018, two years after its release, the album was ranked as the forty-seventh most popular album of the year.